ggrossetie/asciidoctor-web-pdf/README.md

 The base image is from the official [puppeteer repository] (https://github.com/puppeteer/puppeteer/pkgs/container/puppeteer), which contains puppeteer and Google Chrome for PDF generation.

-To build the docker image.
-The target image name in this example is `adoc2web`.
+To build the Docker image, clone this repository and type the following commands:

 ```bash
 cd docker